chasmit/Sudoku-CLI/README.md

 # Sudoku
 Messing around with Ruby.
 These are sudoku solvers that run on a command line interface, working on an input file of characters representing the puzzle.
 Blank spaces in the puzzle are represented by a period.
 See sample file 'string'.

-The solution is printed in a more accessible ASCII representation of a sudoku puzzle.

 CLI Usage: ./sudoku.rb <filename>

 I might make a friendlier interface one day.